AndreiCravtov/babeld/docs/neighbour-cost-status.md

 ## Current Stage

-Stage 1 is implemented in babeld only.
+Stage 2 is implemented in babeld only.

 Implemented:

 - Added a local-control command parser for `neighbour-cost`.
 - The command is accepted only after configuration has been finalised.
 - The existing read-write local socket gate still applies.
-- Valid command syntax returns `ok`.
+- Valid command syntax and semantics return `ok`.
 - Invalid command syntax returns `bad`.
+- Semantic validation failures return `no <reason>`.
-- The command is a no-op: it does not store state, change metrics, or emit neighbour updates.
+- The command is still a no-op after validation: it does not store state, change metrics, or emit neighbour updates.
+- Implemented semantic validation for interface existence, link-local address, and existing neighbour lookup.
+- Parsing now produces a local request object before validation/application.
+- Semantic validation uses typed internal results which are mapped to local-control response strings in `configuration.c`.
+- `interface.c` exposes interface lookup, and `neighbour.c` exposes non-creating neighbour lookup; no validation-only setter is exported.

 Not implemented yet:

-- Interface lookup.
-- Link-local neighbour lookup.
 - Per-neighbour bias state.
+- A real cost-control mutator.
 - Monitor/dump output fields for external bias.
 - Metric recomputation.
 - Expiry handling.